Bio: Erika Lachapelle

 Profile

-Basic stats: female, Canadian, late 20s
+Basic stats: female, Canadian

 Let see...
 I've been gaming since the NES era and my first RPG experience dates back to the days when Dragon Quest I was still known as Dragon Warrior I. I studied English literature at school and after obtaining a nice, shiny degree I now do wordprocessing work.
 Thrilling stuff.